AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

 I really recommend asking them to support your Mainstream Communities posts, these are the real important ones.

 **Mainstream Communities**
 X tweet, LinkedIn post, Specific Facebook group, these will get you exposure to the crowd, people you don't know, your first real users.
-I has a list of 3 mainstream whatsapp groups, 2 facebook groups and 1 discord channel.
+I had a list of 3 mainstream whatsapp groups, 2 facebook groups and 1 discord channel.

 There is only one problem, to get any attention - you need a CRITICAL MASS of initial attention.
 Attention is like money, once you have some of it - it can make you more.